What are we working on now?

 Agriculture and Natural Resources

 The Department of Natural Resources (DNR) manages 2.6 million acres of state-owned aquatic lands.
-“Aquatic lands” refers to all tidelands, shorelands, harbor areas, and the beds of navigable waters.
+"Aquatic lands" refers to all tidelands, shorelands, harbor areas and the beds of navigable waters.
 DNR leases some of this land to businesses or the public for purposes such as marinas, docks, aquaculture and more.
-Laws related to determining aquatic land lease rates have not been updated in many years, and there are concerns that unfair rates for certain industries or the state may exist.
+Neither DNR’s process nor legislation related to determining aquatic land lease rates have been updated in many years.
+There are concerns that unfair lease rates for certain industries or for the state may exist.
 This audit will examine how lease rates are determined for aquatic lands, and whether improvements should be made.
+Read the one-page summary (PDF).

 Economic Development